-Carefully pick over the rice to remove any small stones as these can break one’s teeth; wash and drain; combine all the above ingredients in a pot and place on hot fire, stirring once or twice; when the rice has absorbed all the liquid (half cooked) lower the temperature and cook slowly another half an hour or so with lid on; this makes a dry and delicious rice because all the liquid is steamed away into it.
+Carefully pick over the rice to remove any small stones as these can break ones teeth; wash and drain; combine all the above ingredients in a pot and place on hot fire, stirring once or twice; when the rice has absorbed all the liquid (half cooked) lower the temperature and cook slowly another half an hour or so with lid on; this makes a dry and delicious rice because all the liquid is steamed away into it.

 One cup of dry (raw) rice makes 3 cups of cooked rice or enough for two people; rice is always good re-heated so it is better to cook too much than too little.